nv-morpheus/Morpheus/docs/source/getting_started.md

-  inf-triton       Perform inference with Triton Inference Server. monitor          Display throughput numbers at a specific point in the pipeline. preprocess       Prepare Autoencoder input DataFrames for inference. serialize        Include & exclude columns from messages. timeseries       Perform time series anomaly detection and add prediction. to-file          Write all messages to a file. to-kafka         Write all messages to a Kafka cluster.
+  inf-triton       Perform inference with Triton Inference Server. monitor          Display throughput numbers at a specific point in the pipeline. preprocess       Prepare Autoencoder input DataFrames for inference. serialize        Includes & excludes columns from messages. timeseries       Perform time series anomaly detection and add prediction. to-file          Write all messages to a file. to-kafka         Write all messages to a Kafka cluster.